 Diane Hoppe served in the Colorado House of Representatives from 1999-2006 and was the chairwoman of the House Agriculture, Livestock & Natural Resources Committee, the Water Interim Committee, and the Water Resources Review Committee.
 She also served as the minority whip.
 Diane was a founding member of the Colorado Foundation for Water Education and served as president from 2002-07.
-Governor Hickenlooper appointed Diane to the Colorado Water Conservation Board as the South Platte Basin representative in 2012, and she was elected chairwoman of the board in 2015.
+Governor Hickenlooper appointed Diane to the Colorado Water Conservation Board as the South Platte Basin representative in 2012.
+She was elected chairwoman of the board in 2015.
 Diane passed away on February 27, 2016.
 Her family worked with the Colorado Water Conservation Board to establish this scholarship in her honor.

 Frequently Asked Questions